S. P. Sreekumar

-His first TV show was Chirikidathom on Amrita TV and later his performance as Lolithan in Marimayam gave him the big break.
+His first television show was Chirikidathom on Amrita TV and later his performance as Lolithan in Marimayam gave him the big break.
 Within a short span of time Sreekumar has played a variety of roles in the film industry.
 He played a tribal youth Sankaran, in Papilio Buddha, but in his next outing ABCD: American-Born Confused Desi, he played Lloyd, a typical Kochiite with the local slang, and a serial killer in the film Memories.

 Sreekumar says "Acting is my passion and hence I don't mind playing a comic role, a serious one or even a character with grey shades.
 It all depends on the quality of work, and whatever role I do, I will do it with all sincerity."

-He married TV anchor and actress Sneha Sreekumar on 11 December 2019.
+He married television anchor and actress Sneha Sreekumar in 2019.

+Controversy

+In December 2024, sexual assault complaint has been filed against lead actors of Uppum Mulakum, Sreekumar and Biju Sopanam.
+The complaint, lodged by a female actress, alleges that she was assaulted during the shoot of the series.
+One of the accused is alleged to have assaulted the actress, while the other is accused of threatening her to prevent her from speaking out.
+The case was initially registered by the Infopark Police and has since been transferred to the Thrikkakara Police for further investigation.
+A special investigation team (SIT) has been formed to probe the matter.